friedikitty/fried_git_tools/README.md

 - **Python 3.x** (Python 3.6 or higher recommended)
 - **Git** installed and available in your PATH
+- **Git LFS** (optional, but recommended if your repository uses Large File Storage)

 ## Installation

 1. Clone or download this repository
 2. Ensure `run_command.py` is in the same directory as `git_sync_to_remote.py`
 3. Make sure Python 3 is installed and accessible via `python3` or `py -3`
+4. If your repository uses Git LFS, ensure Git LFS is installed and configured

 ## git_sync_to_remote.py